Telugu names: Given names

 Telugu given names often reflect cultural and religious significance, with many derived from Hindu deities.
 Given names are sometimes compound words; in such cases, only the final word before the caste suffix is used in everyday address.
 For example, in the name "Venkata Satyanarayana Naidu", "Satyanarayana" would be used informally.

 Caste suffixes

-Occasionally, a caste suffix, such as Naidu, Sastri, Chowdary, Raju, Varma, Reddy, Yadav, Goud, Setty, or Gupta, follows the given name.
+Occasionally, a caste suffix, such as Naidu, Sastri, Rao, Chowdary, Raju, Varma, Reddy, Yadav, Goud, Setty, or Gupta, follows the given name.
 In the name Devula Rama Naidu, "Devula" is the family name, "Rama" the given name, and "Naidu" the caste suffix.

 Cultural and linguistic parallels

 The Telugu convention of placing the family name first shares similarities with the naming systems of other cultures, such as Koreans, Japanese, Chinese, and Hungarians.